microsoft/pyright/specs/dataclass_transforms.md

 form `__dataclass_transform__`.
 This form can be defined locally without any reliance on the `typing` or `typing_extensions` modules.
 It allows immediate adoption of the specification by library authors.
-Type checkers that have not yet adopted the this specification will retain their current behavior.
+Type checkers that have not yet adopted this specification will retain their current behavior.

-To use this alternate form, library authors can include the following declaration within their type stubs or source files.
+To use this alternate form, library authors should include the following declaration within their type stubs or source files.

 ```python